Minnesota Medicaid Definition

 For Minnesota elderly residents, aged 65 and over, who do not meet the eligibility requirements in the table above, there are other ways to qualify for Medicaid.

 1) Medically Needy Pathway – In a nutshell, one may still be eligible for Medicaid services even if they are over the income limit if they have high medical bills in comparison to their monthly income.
 In Minnesota, this program is referred to as a “Spenddown” program.
-Basically, one must pay down their “excess income,” (their income over the Medicaid eligibility limit, which is often referred to as one’s deductible) on medical bills.
+Basically, persons must pay down their “excess income,” (their income over the Medicaid eligibility limit, which is often referred to as a deductible) on medical bills.
 This may include health insurance costs, such as Medicare premiums, as well as bills to cover medical services.
-Once one has paid down their excess income to the Medicaid eligibility limit, one will receive Medicaid benefits for the remainder of the spenddown period.
+Once one has paid down his or her excess income to the Medicaid eligibility limit, he or she will receive Medicaid benefits for the remainder of the spenddown period.
 This program, regardless of name, provides a means to “spend down” one’s extra income in order to qualify for Medicaid.

 Make note, the Medically Needy Pathway does not assist one in spending down extra assets for Medicaid qualification.
 Said another way, if one meets the income requirements for Medicaid eligibility, but not the asset requirement, the above program cannot assist one in “spending down” extra assets.
-However, one can “spend down” assets by spending excess assets on non-countable assets, such as home modifications to improve safety and make the home wheelchair accessible.
+However, one can “spend down” assets by spending excess assets on ones that are non-countable, such as home modifications to improve safety and make the home wheelchair accessible.
 Examples include adding wheelchair ramps, stair lifts, pedestal sinks, roll-in showers, widening the doorways, and replacing carpet with vinyl or laminate flooring.
 One may also use excess assets to prepay funeral and burial expenses and pay off debt.
-It’s important to note, one cannot simply give away assets or sell them for significantly less than their value, as Minnesota has a 5-year Medicaid Look-Back Period that prevents applicants from doing so.
+As mentioned above, one cannot simply give away assets or sell them for significantly less than their value, as Minnesota has a 5-year Medicaid Look-Back Period that prevents applicants from doing so.
 If one is found in violation of the look-back period, this may result in a period of ineligibility.

 2) Medicaid Planning – the majority of persons considering Medicaid are “over-income” or “over-asset” or both, but still cannot afford their cost of care.
 For persons in this situation, Medicaid planning exists.
 By working with a Medicaid planning professional, families can employ a variety of strategies to help them become Medicaid eligible.
 Read more or connect with a Medicaid planner.